-As you probably know Disney is launching it’s own Video On Demand service, so another big player is going to compete with Netflix (and Vudu, which is offering 3D movies in USA right now).
-This contendant will have the strongest catalog without having to make any agreement because they own Marvel, Pixar, ABC, Fox, and National Geographic among others.
+As you probably know, Disney is launching its own Video On Demand service, so another big player is going to compete with Netflix (and Vudu, which is offering 3D movies in the USA right now).
+This service will have the strongest catalog without having to make any agreement because they own Marvel, Pixar, ABC, Fox, and National Geographic among others.

 They are the biggest & best 3D content source.
-Marvel and Disney movies are the king of 3D Blu-ray sales and almost all their movies are released in their Disney 3D.
-For that reason is so important that 3D is not forgotten in their upcoming streaming service.
+Marvel and Disney movies are the king of 3D Blu-ray sales, and almost all their movies are released in their Disney 3D.
+For that reason, it is so important that 3D is not forgotten in their upcoming streaming service.
 As streaming services grow, disc sales keeps decreasing.
 So it could be the case that they stop selling 3D movies (the latest X-Men movie: X-men Dark Phoenix is the first not released in 3D Blu-ray).
-Maybe there are not new 3DTVs to buy, but all the existing 3DTVs are less than 10 years old so will not be replaced in short term, there are a lot of new 3D projectors and new models still arriving, the number of VR headsets is increasing constantly, and wearing a bulky headset which immerses yourself into a virtual 3D world makes stupid to watch 2d content on it, there are the Red Hydrogen One (and soon the successor), and more Leia and Ultra-D holographic 3D screens are coming eventually.
-It could be a disaster if this new Holographic 3D devices arrive and no new 3D movies are released, whatever the format, although if this is the case maybe companies will abandon 3D to adopt a new Holographic format with 4 or more views like the Red Hydrogen One.
+Maybe there are no new 3DTVs to buy, but all the existing 3DTVs are less than 10 years old so will not be replaced in short term, there are a lot of new 3D projectors and new models still arriving, the number of VR headsets is increasing constantly, and wearing a bulky headset which immerses yourself into a virtual 3D world makes stupid to watch 2d content on it, there are the Lume Pad (and soon our new ProMa 3D tablet), and more Leia and Dimenco holographic 3D screens are coming eventually.
+It could be a disaster if this new Holographic 3D devices arrive and no new 3D movies are released, whatever the format, although if this is the case maybe companies will abandon 3D to adopt a new Holographic format with 4 or more views like the Lume Pad or Looking Glass.

-Of course, the SBS 3D images will be able to use the same DRM protection as the other 2d versions.
-Since the SBS image acts like any other 2d image can be protected by the same DRM and allow viewing on the same devices, being equally protected from piracy.
+Of course, the 3D images will be able to use the same DRM protection as the other 2d versions.

 I personally choosed the last reason to contact the Disney Plus twitter account: